abooij/wiwikwlhott/index.md

 continuous, and in fact it need not be true, for example if one has the principle of excluded middle.

-Even though the link between types and, say, topolgoical spaces (as defined _inside_ HoTT) is broken, the intuition of the internal theory of those spaces is still used to prove the impossibility of type-theoretical proofs.
+Even though the link between types and, say, topological spaces (as defined _inside_ HoTT) is broken, the intuition of the internal theory of those spaces is still used to prove the impossibility of type-theoretical proofs.
 For example, it is not provable that any two